bbaum11/CyberVT-Sep22-Demo/README.md

     - sudo ./SetupScript.sh

 # What to do
 This script sets up some malicious activity on your system.
 It is your job to find the malicious activity and the flags for each thing.
+The recommended software to use is **rkhunter**.
+Do some research into how to set up and use rkhunter.

 # Helpful hints
-- The recommended software to use is rkhunter.
-Do some research into how to set up and use rkhunter.
 - Although the console will show warnings, looking at the logs will provide specific information about each warning found.
+    - Look into command line text editors like nano/vim that have search functionality
 - Using '| less -R' after running a scan allows you to scroll back through the terminal to look at the output
   - The -R preserves the color
   - Using the --sk allows the scan to run without needing to press <ENTER>